timdonnelly/Advance/README.md

 ```

-`PropertyAnimator` is the most flexible way to apply multiple types of animations to an object.
+`Animator` is the most flexible way to apply multiple types of animations to an object.

-If you don't need direct access to a running simulation and want the flexibility of using various animation types for the same value, `PropertyAnimator` is your best bet.
+If you don't need direct access to a running simulation and want the flexibility of using various animation types for the same value, `Animator` is your best bet.

 #### Check out the sample app